 In this on-demand webinar, development groups will learn how analysis with quantitative transmission Raman aids in formulation development and process development, by non-destructively measuring tablets with low dosage levels (down to 0.1 percent API) and distinguishing polymorphs.
 Quality control (QC) groups will see how Raman both accelerates testing by cutting analysis time down to a minute and saves costs by reducing the quantity of solvent, waste and maintenance required compared to traditional HPLC analysis.

 Development and QC benefit from transmission Raman to provide the tablet content and polymorphic form of samples without requiring sample preparation, thus minimising the test preparation and testing time, and waste generation.

 A small footprint instrument with built-in tablet computer can be located at-line or in the laboratory.
 Easy operation with an intuitive workflow makes transmission Raman adaptable for use by operators in a manufacturing environment.

-Learning outcomes of this webinar:
+Learning outcomes of this one-hour session:

 - Learn how Raman spectroscopy aids quality testing from start to finish in pharmaceutical development and manufacturing

 - Understand transmission Raman spectroscopy and its effectiveness for quantitative analysis for content uniformity